gauravkukade/fin-blog/_posts/2024-02-01-investments-for-beginners.md

 Government Bonds are considered the most secured bonds since there is a very low probability that a government will default.

-Corporate bonds are considered to be a little risky as compared to government bonds.
+Corporate bonds are considered to be risky as compared to government bonds.
 Corporations can go bankrupt and may default.

 ### 5. Real Estate Investment Trusts (REITs):

 Investors, who are interested in the real estate sector can invest in REITs.
 REITs are the companies that own and manage income-generating real estate.

 By investing in REITs you do not have to manage physical properties.
-The investment amount will be less as compared to purchasing a real piece of land or property.
+The investment amount will be less than purchasing a real piece of land or property.

 ### 6. Educational Investments:
 To invest in other asset classes you should have some extra money in your pocket.